Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 - **Porpoise URL:** The same link as in the Arpoise-Director to the **artist's folder**, so it knows where to look for the .xml file: replace "ExampleArtist" here with the artist's name: https://hiddenhistoriesjtown.org/artists/ExampleArtist/php/web/porpoise.php?

-- **Layer Title:** This name is shown **in the AR-vos app list of available layers** This should be unique to make it easier for the public to identify which artist and artwork it is!
+- **Layer Title:** This title should have the artist's name, as it is shown **in the AR-vos app list of available layers.**

 **Don't forget to click the Save button!** ;-)

 .

-### Via FTP: in each artist's porPOIse account, upload and rename .xml files to create the new layers
+### FTP: upload, rename .xml files to artist's config folder

 Download the 3 Example_AR-vos .xml files:
 https://hiddenhistoriesjtown.org/artists/ExampleArtist/config/AR-vosTemplates.zip